 Cynthia H. Whaley, PhD

-Research scientist with CCCma, working on short-lived climate pollutants in the CanAM_GEM climate model.
+Research scientist with CCCma, working on development and applications of short-lived climate pollutants in the CanESM climate model.

 Formally a physical sciences specialist with ARQI, working on research and development with the GEM-MACH air quality model.

 Research of climate and air quality issues using Environment and Climate Change Canada's climate model, CanESM, and air quality forecasting model, GEM-MACH.

 - development and application of short-lived climate pollutants in the Canadian Atmospheric Model (CanAM)

 - model evaluation and analysis for the Arctic Monitoring and Assessment Programme Short-lived climate forcers expert group